dibakar721304/recipe-manager/HELP.md

 search for "VEG" recipes.
 An enum is well suited for food type/category since these are pre-defined constants and will not be of many types
 As per design, it is easy to add other food categories quite easily.
 An Ingredient object is created and embedded to Recipe DAO as List, This mapping is @OneToMany.
-Since there is not much focus on ingredient crud operations, the saving of this ingredient is handled via Recipe dao repository.
+Since there is not much focus on ingredient crud operations, no end points have been created for perforing crud on ingredient object.
 We could have had list of strings to store ingredients.
 This can also be done via creating list of Ingredients object, this option levarages with having future requirements such as ingredient quantity, category etc. So it is easily scalable.